-No. In fact, the Bridge Program is only available for students without a degree in business.
+No. In fact, the Bridge Program is only available for students who do not have an undergraduate degree in business.

 No. The Bridge MBA Program is a one year, cohort program.
 It is four quarters in length and begins in the fall quarter only.